When It Rains It Pours (song): Commercial performance

 "When It Rains It Pours" first entered the Billboard Country Airplay chart dated July 1, 2017, at number 56, and the Hot Country Songs chart at number 43 the same week.
 It reached atop the Country Airplay chart the week of November 3 and the Hot Country Songs chart three weeks later.
 On the Billboard Hot 100, it debuted at number 85 the week of August 19.
 Eleven weeks later, it peaked at number 33 the week of November 3, and remained on the chart for twenty weeks.
-The song was certified triple platinum by the Recording Industry Association of America (RIAA) on August 22, 2018, and has sold 459,000 copies in the United States as of August 2018.
+The song, along with Combs' previous single, "Hurricane", was certified diamond by the Recording Industry Association of America (RIAA) on August 14, 2024, making Combs the first artist to have multiple country singles achieve this certification.

 In Canada, the song debuted at number 96 on the Canadian Hot 100 the week of September 9, peaked at number 54 for two non-consecutive weeks, and stayed on the chart for twenty weeks.
 It was certified double platinum by Music Canada on August 23, 2018.